 If you are not using one of the supported git repo integrations, you can push your source code directly to Ionic Appflow using Git.

-It is recommended that you use a git hosting service to manage your primary app source code (GitHub, Bitbucket, etc.)!
+It is recommended that you use a Git hosting service (GitHub, Bitbucket, etc.) to manage your primary app source code.
+The

-ionic remote is used only for interacting with the Ionic Appflow services.
+ionic remote is only used to interact with Appflow services.

 To link your local repo, simply run